AztecProtocol/aztec-v1-specification/README.md

 ## Issuing a confidential transaction: confidentialTransfer

-The primary method of unilateral value transfer occurs via `zkAsset.confidentialTransfer(bytes data)`.
-In this method, the AZTEC proof defined by the contract's `DEFAULT_PROOF_ID` is used to enact a value transfer.
-The beneficiaries of the transaction are defined entirely by the contents of `bytes data`.
+The primary method of unilateral value transfer occurs via `zkAsset.confidentialTransfer(bytes _proofData, bytes _signatures)`.
+In this method, the `joinSplit` AZTEC proof is used to enact a value transfer.
+The beneficiaries of the transaction are defined entirely by the contents of `bytes _proofData`.

 Both `ACE.validateProof(data)` and `ACE.updateNoteRegistry(proofOutput)` must be called, with `proofOutput` being extracted from `ACE.validateProof`'s return data.

 ## Issuing delegated confidential transactions: confidentialTransferFrom

-The `confidentialTransferFrom(uint24 __proof, bytes data)` method is used to perform a delegated transfer.
+The `confidentialTransferFrom(uint24 __proof, bytes _proofOutput)` method is used to perform a delegated transfer.
 As opposed to `confidentialTransfer`, `confidentialTransferFrom` can use any proof supported by `ACE` (assuming the `zkAsset` contract accepts this type of proof).

-A consequence of this is that the `zkAsset` contract must validate permissioning.
-The default `joinSplit` proof validates that ECDSA signatures have been signed over every input note.
-However this is not suitable for a delegated transfer, where note 'owners' may be smart contracts (and therefore not capable of creating digital signatures).
+## Permissioning
+It is the responsibility of the `zkAsset` to perform the required permissioning checks when value transfer occurs.
+The permissioning mechanism used in a `confidentialTransfer()` call is different to that used for a `confidentialTransferFrom()` call.

+The `confidentialTransfer` method takes a set of EIP712 ECDSA `signatures` over each `inputNote` that is involved in the transfer.
+These are then validated in the method `confidentialTransferInternal()`.

-For `confidentialTransferFrom` to be used, `confidentialApprove` must be called on every input note that is consumed
+However, this method is not suitable for a delegated transfer calling `confidentialTransferFrom()`.
+In this case, the note 'owners' may be smart contracts and so unable to create digitial signatures.
+Therefore, for `confidentialTransferFrom()` to be used, a permission granting function `confidentialApprove()` must be called on every input note that is consumed.

-## confidentialApprove
+### confidentialApprove

 The `confidentialApprove(bytes32 _noteHash, address _spender, bool _status, bytes memory _signature)` method gives the `_spender` address permission to use an AZTEC note, whose hash is defined by `_noteHash`, to be used in a zero-knowledge proof.